The best place to dispose of a knife is in a knife bin. These are safe and secure places to place unwanted knives or sharp items.

 Yes.
 Any knives or sharp items can be disposed of in the knife bins.
 People who use the knife bins are disposing of knives safely and securely.

-Yes, we are satisfied that the knife bins are safe and emptied regularly.
+Yes, the knife bins are safe and emptied regularly.